Jim Londos: Personal life and death

 In 1939, he married Arva C. Rochwite (1912–1998), who was born in Clayton, Missouri.
 At the time of their marriage, Rochwite was described in press reports as a "St. Louis Aviatrix."
 The couple had three daughters: Diana, Demetra, and Christina.
 The Londos family relocated to Escondido, California, where they settled on a 10-acre site nestled in an avocado grove.
 There, Londos quietly managed his orchard and other investments.

-Londos died of a heart attack August 19, 1975, and is buried at Oak Hill Memorial Park in Escondido, California.
+Londos died of a heart attack on August 19, 1975, and is buried at Oak Hill Memorial Park in Escondido, California.